 2. Water Requirements

 Our observation and experiments show that a hectare saffron farm needs about 300 mm or 3000 m3 of water per year.
-This amount of water can be supplied by rainfall in some areas, and we do not have any problem providing it.
+This amount of water can be supplied by rainfall in some areas, and we do not have any problem with providing it.
 Of course, in accounting for this volume, we consider average water evaporation, not the exact amount and other influential factors.

-The critical and exciting thing about saffron water is that the main steps of saffron water do in fall and winter, and at this time, we haven’t any crops on our farm, and we can use water for Saffron without any worries.
+The critical and exciting thing about saffron water is that the main steps of saffron water are in fall and winter, and at this time, we haven’t any crops on our farm, and we can use water for Saffron without any worries.
 So, if you have low water on your farm or your neighbor’s farm, you can use it and plant saffron bulbs on your farm.

-Growing saffron is an excellent opportunity for the farmers that plant crops in summer and want to have an extra income in fall and winter.
+Growing saffron is an excellent opportunity for farmers that plant crops in summer and want to have an extra income in fall and winter.
 You can assign part of your farms to produce saffron.
 Maybe someday, saffron growing converts to your first income stream.

 3. WorkForce & Tools

 The most critical and sensitive time in the saffron planting process is harvesting saffron.
-We plant saffron bulbs in a time and harvest saffron flowers for seven years, so this is not a very important issue.
+We plant saffron bulbs once and harvest saffron flowers for seven years, so this isn’t a very important issue.
 But, we should harvest saffron every year in a short and limited time.

 The saffron harvesting process takes longer, usually ten days, and during this time, we should harvest, clean, and dry saffron threads.
-We can do this process in 2 models: The traditional model by human force and the mechanical model by the machines.
+We can do this process in 2 models: The traditional model by human force and the mechanical model by machines.

-n the traditional method, we need an average of 10 people for the saffron harvesting process, and after that, we need one person for managing saffron farms.
-We need one or two people to harvest and operate farms in the mechanical and modern method.
+In the traditional method, we need an average of 10 people for the saffron harvesting process, and after that, we need one person for managing saffron farms.
+We need one or two people to harvest and operate farms in mechanical and modern methods.